stevana/armstrong-distributed-systems/docs/erlang-is-not-about.md

 merely a presentation of the ideas that underpin Erlang and how they used Erlang to achieve the original goal of building reliable distributed systems.

-I highly commend reading his [thesis](http://kth.diva-portal.org/smash/record.jsf?pid=diva2%3A9492&dswid=-1166) and forming your own opinion, but to me it's clear that the big idea there isn't lightweight processes[^1] and message passing, but rather the generic components
+I highly recommend reading his [thesis](http://kth.diva-portal.org/smash/record.jsf?pid=diva2%3A9492&dswid=-1166) and forming your own opinion, but to me it's clear that the big idea there isn't lightweight processes[^1] and message passing, but rather the generic components